 An essential element of this Strategy is to continue to improve and expand upon current waste minimisation and re-use initiatives.
 Across the NSROC region there are a number of initiatives in which NSROC councils are supporting participants or the responsible providers.
-These initiatives sometimes vary between member councils and are summarised in Table 1.
+These are summarised in Table 1.